Ariel636/Guide_bot/README.md

 Functions of this bot:
 1) Providing information about each teacher in the school.

-2)Presentation of the latest schedule in a convenient mode.
+2) Presentation of the latest schedule in a convenient mode.

 3) Familiarization with the social life of the lyceum for those wishing to enroll.